Shopify/polaris/src/components/Checkbox/README.md

 <!-- content-for: web -->

-Screen readers convey the checked, unchecked, indeterminate, or disabled state of the checkbox automatically.
+Screen readers convey the state of the checkbox automatically.

-If the `disabled` prop is used, the HTML `disabled` attribute is added to the checkbox `<input>`.
-The checkbox will not receive keyboard focus and will be conveyed as unavailable to screen reader users.
+- Use the `disabled` prop to apply the HTML `disabled` attribute to the checkbox `<input>`.
+This prevents merchants from being able to interact with the checkbox, and conveys its inactive state to assistive technologies.

-If the `checked` prop is set to `indeterminate`, the state is conveyed using `aria-checked=”mixed”`.
+- Use the `id` prop to provide a unique `id` attribute value for the checkbox.
+If an `id` isn’t provided, then the component generates one.
+All checkboxes must have unique `id` values to work correctly with assistive technologies.

-The `id` prop can be used to provide a unique `id` attribute value for the checkbox.
-If none is provided, the component with generate one automatically.
-All checkboxes must have unique `id` values.
+- If you set the `checked` prop to `indeterminate`, then the state of the checkbox is conveyed using `aria-checked=”mixed”`.

 ### Labeling

-The `label` prop is required to convey the purpose of the checkbox to all users.
+- The required `label` prop conveys the purpose of the checkbox to all merchants

-If there are separate visual cues that convey the purpose of the checkbox label to sighted users, it can be visually hidden using the `labelHidden` prop.
-Unless a visual label is provided, refrain from using `labelHidden`.
+- Use the `labelHidden` prop to visually hide the label but make it available to assistive technologies

-If help text or an inline error message is provided via the `helpText` or `error` prop, it is conveyed to screen reader users with the `aria-describedby` attribute.
-This causes it to be read along with the label and state, either immediately or after a short delay.
+- When you provide help text via the `helpText` prop or an inline error message via the `error` prop, the help or error content is conveyed to screen reader users with the `aria-describedby` attribute

 ### Keyboard support